 PacifiCorp operates the Ashton development in an instantaneous run-of-river mode for the protection of fish and wildlife resources in the Henry's Fork.
-The average annual generation of the facility is 34,462 Mwh (1984-2013).
+The average annual generation of the facility is 36,916 Mwh.
 The facility has a 46/2.3-kV step-up transformer and electricity is conveyed to the substation via a 133-foot-long, 46-kV transmission line.
-A low-level outlet tunnel was installed to provide river diversion during construction.
-The outlet tunnel was constructed through the right abutment bedrock and includes a vertical shaft housing slide gates for flow control.
+Run-of river operations will be maintained during the planned rehabilitation of Ashton Dam except during drawdown and refill periods.
+A low-level outlet tunnel will be installed to provide river diversion during construction.
+The outlet tunnel will be constructed through the right abutment bedrock and will include a vertical shaft housing slide gates for flow control.